Gabriel Arias Preview, Player Props: Guardians vs. Twins

 - The pitching staff for the Twins has a collective 9.4 K/9, the second-best in MLB.

-- The Twins have a 3.96 team ERA that ranks sixth across all MLB pitching staffs.
+- The Twins have a 3.95 team ERA that ranks eighth across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.